ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 | G       | 0x1**7**  |
 | B       | 0xC**F**  |

-To retrieve the secret pixel from a merge pixel, we take the least significant 4 bits of the merged pixel and concatenate it with zeroes on the right:
+To retrieve the secret pixel from a merge pixel, you take the least significant 4 bits of the merged pixel and concatenate it with zeroes on the right:

 | Channel | Value     |